Jabbo16/ChimeraBot/README.md

 # ChimeraBot

+## Description

-A mix of BWAPI bots
+An ugly mix of 4.2.0 BWAPI bots.